sdorsher/CPP-General-Relativity-wave-equation-simulation/README.md

 element based simply on the size of the physical element.

 source_interface is legacy code.
-It is a wrapper to interfacing with Barry Wardell's effective source package, slightly modified from code written by Peter Diener.
+It is a wrapper to interfacing with the effective source package, slightly modified before given to me.

 TNT2, tnt_array1D_extn, and tnt_array2D_extn extend the TNT matrix
 manipulation library.